 |Instant classic of its age...|

 Some controversy surrounds the question of who was the first American to “produce a Musical Composition.”
-A guy named Frances Hopkinson staked claim to the honor, but, upon a little digging, a music historian of some import named Oscar G. Sonneck identified a second candidate, named James Lyon.
+A guy named Frances Hopkinson claimed the honor, but a music historian of some import named Oscar G. Sonneck unearthed a second candidate in James Lyon.
 Sonneck went with Hopkinson in the end (composition titled “My Days Have Been So Wondrous Free”), but still others noted the year of composition (1759) and argued that American, as a nationality, can’t predate America (touche) and that brings in another work by Hopkinson (“Seven Songs for the Harpsichord or Forte Piano”), written 1788, as the first “American” work.
 The credit still attaches, just for a different song.

 Very few Americans had access to music back then, classical or otherwise.
 Thomas Jefferson reportedly lamented the challenges of scaring up a band in the wilds of Virginia, and he was a big fan of music (“the favorite passion of [his] soul”).
 Amateur enthusiasts made do, playing mostly in the home and with whomever came to hand; scaling up was hard and musical education, while possible, cost not just real money, but required the correct address.
 Almost all the music still came from the Old Country, not the States, and (as noted above) original composition took a century and two-thirds to happen.
 Even then, it was never the rage.